SportBeep.com

 Thompson, who went sixth in the all-time list after running a world-leading 9.75 seconds this season and edged Lyles in the Silesia Diamond League, looked in impressive form as he won his heat, also in 9.95 seconds.
 Tebogo had the slowest heat of all, winning with ease in 10.07 seconds ahead of Canadian veteran Andre De Grasse.

 A third Jamaican, Oblique Seville, has notched up two victories over Lyles in Diamond League meets in London and Lausanne this season.
-However, he had a terrible start here that saw him scrambling back to snatch the third and final automatic qualifying spot from the opening of the seven heats in 9.93 seconds.
+But he had a terrible start here that saw him scrambling back to snatch the third and final automatic qualifying spot from the opening of the seven heats in 9.93 seconds.
 South African Gift Leotlela won in a personal best 9.87 seconds.
-Leotlela’s experienced teammate Akani Simbine also progressed.
-He has finished in the top five yet out of the medals in the past seven global championship 100m finals he has raced.
+Leotlela’s experienced teammate Akani Simbine also progressed, having finished in the top five yet out of the medals in the past seven global championship 100m finals he has raced.
 Simbine has now run sub-10 seconds for 11 years in a row, one better than Jamaican sprint legend Usain Bolt.

 Another American advancing was Kenny Bednarek, who shoved Lyles in the back after crossing the line of the 200m at the US trials for what he thought was an unsportsmanlike glance when Lyles crossed the line for the win.
 Bednarek qualified for Sunday’s semis with a comfortable heat win in 10.01 seconds despite forgetting to pack his spikes.
 “I am just a clumsy dude,” he said.
 “I have been focusing on so many things; I am the type of athlete that will always leave something at the track or forget something back home.”